radioation/SGDKRocks/05_menacer/README.md

 >  can just keep firing until the spot matches the center of the target.

 ## Basic Code
-1. Determine if a Menacer is attached to the controller portA
+1. Determine if a Menacer is attached to the controller port
 ~~~c
 if(portType == PORT_TYPE_MENACER )
 {